Developers-Collective/NSMBWerPlus/README.md

-# NSMBWer
+# NSMBWer+
 ## Source Code Public Release

 ### Introduction

-This fork of the NewerSMBW repo is a slightly modified version which runs most of the sprite mods whilst keeping the original game's map system intact and working.
-Among the notable changes, this version of Kamek is based on CodeWarrior and supports Python 3.
-More details below.
+This fork of the NSMBWer repo is a heavily modified version that aims to keep it up to date with current NSMBW modding while keeping everything from Vanilla intact.
+Most notably, this version uses Abood's more sprites mod to implement every custom sprite and actor from Newer while keeping the ones they replaced.
+I'm releasing this in a heavily unfinished state, I will keep updating the project until I see it as complete.

 ### Licensing